| Colombian

 of the spiral might indicate whether he was travelling to the sky

+world or into the underworld.
 OPPOSING TRIANGLES: Muisca pictograph and petroglyph

 sites occasionally include a motif composed of two opposing triangles,